HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Rehabilitation clinics/Centers.

 Clinic/Center Healthcare Taxonomy Code 261QR0400X

-As of today, the following are the total number of Rehabilitation Clinic/Centers nationally, in your state, and near your location.
+As of today, the following are the total number of Rehabilitation Clinics/Centers nationally, in your State, and near your location.

 Medicare

-The following are the total number of Rehabilitation Clinic/Centers who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Rehabilitation Clinics/Centers that accept Medicare in your State, the number that have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 What do Rehabilitation Clinics/Centers do?